apache/flink/docs/content/docs/dev/table/sqlClient.md

 GROUP BY name;
 ```

-The SQL client will retrieve the results from the cluster and visualize them (you can close the result view by pressing the `Q` key):
+The SQL Client will retrieve the results from the cluster and visualize them (you can close the result view by pressing the `Q` key):

 ```text
 +-------+-----+